Nextiva / Blog / Customer Experience

 • Equip agents with access to real-time data across all customer touchpoints

-• Use automation and AI in customer service to offer instant answers while routing complex issues to the right team
+• Use AI-powered chatbots to offer instant answers to common questions while intelligently routing complex issues to the right human agent

 6. Collect customer feedback